Safe Advisor

 The Story

-This was the final project in my UI Designer course with CareerFoundry, an online school based in Berlin, and it was meant to show us what it would be like to work on a sudden client request for a new financial tracking app.
-We had to take a Design Brief and turn it into mockups in just a few days, and this is that tale.
+This was for my UI Designer course with CareerFoundry, which I did back in 2020, and it was meant to show us what it would be like to work on a sudden client request with a quick turnaround.
+The Task: design a financial tracking app.

 I started by defining the required features, extracted from the user stories.
-This gave me an idea of the screens I would need to design, and how they would fit in the user flow diagram.
-Here are fancier versions of what those scribbles looked like:
+This gave me an idea of which screens I would need to design, and how they would fit into the user flows.
+Here are some fancier versions of what those scribbles looked like:

 Now that I had the basic structure for the app, it was time to work on the interface.
 To do this, I went back to the Design Brief and established some Guiding Principles.
 These would give me some sense of direction as I worked on the layouts, visual style, and information hierarchies.